-After a busy afternoon at the Natural History Museum, Kate attended Place2Be’s Wellbeing in Schools Awards at Mansion House (the official residence of the Lord Mayor of London) on the evening of Tuesday 22nd November 2016.
+Tuesday, 23rd November 2016—Kate attended Place2Be’s Wellbeing in Schools Awards at Mansion House (the official residence of the Lord Mayor of London).

-According to Place2Be, the awards ceremony “recognised the remarkable commitment to championing children and young people’s mental health of individuals and schools from all over the UK”.
+Back to the Place2Be awards ceremony.
+The charity explains that the awards “[recognise] the remarkable commitment to championing children and young people’s mental health of individuals and schools from all over the UK”.